There are many choices available for flights from Barbados to North America, Europe, or the Caribbean.

 — Virgin Atlantic

 British Airways flies a 224-seater Boeing 777 to London’s Gatwick airport 9 times a week, usually in the evening.
-There’s 1 flight on Sundays, Mondays, Tuesdays, Wednesdays and Thursdays, and 2 flights on Fridays and Saturdays.
-The airline offers up 100 in-flight movies to choose from, depending on seat class.
+There’s 1 flight on Sundays, Mondays, Tuesdays, Wednesdays, Thursdays, and 2 flights on Fridays and Saturdays.
+The airline offers up to 100 in-flight movies to choose from, depending on seat class.